 In the world of interior décor and commercial design, it is often the smallest details that make the biggest difference and bring the real “wow” factor to a room.
 Such is the case when it comes to beveled glass.

-This creative addition to décor specifications can up a creation from basic to elegant.
+This creative addition to décor specifications can boost a creation from basic to elegant.
 Just when it might start to feel like every design element looks the same, the use of beveled glass can truly make all the difference in the world.

 How Is Beveled Glass Made?

 Beveled glass is made by creating an angled surface around the entire outside edge of a larger piece of glass, usually at an angle of fewer than 90 degrees.

 The bevel adds an appealing design element and also acts as a prism for light to create incredibly interesting color highlights that would be absent in flat glass applications.
 This one manufacturing difference makes beveled glass a unique choice for most design applications.

 What Is Beveled Glass Used For?